-A landlord may apply to NCAT for orders relating to disputes here, including payment of compensation for the cost of rectifying work done by or on behalf of the tenant on the residential premises.
+A landlord may apply to the Tribunal for orders relating to disputes here, including payment of compensation for the cost of rectifying work done by or on behalf of the tenant on the residential premises.
 (Section 69)

 A tenant, when vacating, must restore residential premises to the same condition, less ordinary wear and tear, as existed before any modification (see Section 51 (3) (b)).
-Otherwise, the landlord may make a claim against the tenant’s rental bond or initiate a claim for compensation at NCAT.
+Otherwise, the landlord may make a claim against the tenant’s rental bond or initiate a claim for compensation at the Tribunal.

 The above processes may be cumbersome and prove costly for the tenant.